earth-app/CollegeDB/README.md

 CollegeDB supports **seamless, automatic integration** with existing D1 databases that already contain data.
 Simply add your existing databases as shards in the configuration - CollegeDB will automatically detect existing data and create the necessary shard mappings **without requiring any manual migration steps**.

-### ✨ Automatic Migration (New!)

-**No manual setup required!** CollegeDB now automatically:

-- 🔍 Detects existing data in your databases
-- 🗺️ Creates shard mappings for all existing primary keys
-- 🚀 Makes existing data immediately queryable
-- 📊 Runs migration checks in the background
-- 💾 Caches results to avoid repeated scans

 ### Requirements for Drop-in Replacement

 1. **Primary Keys**: All tables must have a primary key column (typically named `id`)
 2. **Schema Compatibility**: Tables should use standard SQLite data types
 3. **Access Permissions**: CollegeDB needs read/write access to existing databases
 4. **KV Namespace**: A Cloudflare KV namespace for storing shard mappings

-### Super Simple Integration

-#### Just Add Your Existing Databases!

 ```typescript
 import { initialize, selectByPrimaryKey, insert } from 'collegedb';